devnulli/EvlWatcher/README.md

 Run the setup executable.
 It is not required that you remove previous versions, the installer will take care of that.

-## After you have installed EvlWatcher 2.0
+## After you have installed EvlWatcher

-Basically, youre done.
+You now have 2 things installed, a Windows Service (called EvlWatcher), with a default configuration file, and a management console.

 ## The Service

 Well, it makes a firewall rule called EvlWatcher.
 And updates it every 30 seconds, based on your event log.
 Simple as that.
 Just one thing: Its normal when the rule is disabled.
 When there are no IPs banned, its automatically disabled.
 Dont worry, EvlWatcher will enable it as soon as there is the first ban victim.

+## The Configuration

+It's made to cover all sorts of brute force attacks out of the box, but can also be expanded.

 ## The Console.

 You can use the console (in the binary directory of EvlWatcher) (NO, we dont make desktop links, start menu entries, ...) to see how your service is doing.

-Theres several tabs.
+There are several tabs.

 ### Overview Tab